Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned LP Relaxation

-as desired. \end{proof} Theorem \ref{thm: optimal_partition} provides the two-part partition that optimally reduces the worst-case relaxation error that we seek.
-We remark its simplicity: to decide which row to partition along, it suffices to enumerate the values $\relu(c_i)\frac{u_il_i}{u_i-l_i}$ for $i\in\{1,2,\dots,n_z\}$, then choose the row corresponding to the minimum amongst these values.
+as desired. \end{proof} Theorem \ref{thm: optimal_partition} provides the branching scheme that optimally reduces the worst-case relaxation error that we seek.
+We remark its simplicity: to decide which row to partition along, it suffices to enumerate the values $\relu(c_i)\frac{l_i}{u_i-l_i}(u_i - \min\{\|w_i\|_*d_{\|\cdot\|}(\mathcal{X}),u_i\})$ for $i\in\{1,2,\dots,n_z\}$, then choose the row corresponding to the minimum amongst these values.
+In practice (especially when using $\|\cdot\|=\|\cdot\|_\infty$), $d_{\|\cdot\|}(\mathcal{X})$ tends to be relatively small, making these values approximately equal to $\relu(c_i) \frac{u_il_i}{u_i-l_i}$.
+In our experiments that follow, we find that using these simplified values to select the partition does not degrade performance.
 Note that this optimization over $i$ scales linearly with the dimension $n_z$, and the resulting LP subproblems on each input part only require the addition of one extra linear constraint, meaning that this partitioning scheme is highly efficient.